 There are plenty of options to choose from, including Ham Zep, Turkey Zep, Tuna Zep, and Cheese Zep.
 All of them are guaranteed to satisfy even the most demanding palate.

 And while there are just a few zep-makers left in the region, locally-owned and family-operated Eve’s Lunch is the clear winner among them.

-Read more about the best places to get a hoagie and Eve’s Lunch in The Philadelphia Inquirer.
+Read more about the best places to get some zeps (and hoagies!) in Montgomery County and zeps at Eve’s Lunch in Norristown in The Philadelphia Inquirer.